credbull/credbull-defi/spikes/spike-short-term-fixed/packages/foundry/contracts/fixed/README.md

 `P = Discounted Principal + Interest[Prior] = $999.67 + $0.33 = $1,000`

-### Relationship Between Principal and Discounted Factor
+### Relationship Between Principal and Discounted

-The **Discounted Factor** represents the reduction in the principal due to accrued interest over time.
+Discounted Principal or just "Discounted" represents the reduction in the principal due to accrued interest over time.
 By applying the above formula, you can calculate the original principal from the discounted value, ensuring that the financial relationship between the initial investment and its adjusted value remains consistent.

 ### Implementation